-- Set the NTSC or PAL to correspond to the standard used by your video equipment. - When LYRICS/TEXT is selected as the contents of the Screen Out signal, only the lyrics of the song or text files are output via VIDEO OUT, regardless of the display that is called up on the instrument. - Avoid looking at the television or video monitor for prolonged periods of time since doing so could damage your eyesight.
+- Set the NTSC or PAL to correspond to the standard used by your video equipment. - Set the RGB to computer monitor. - When LYRICS/TEXT is selected as the contents of the Screen Out signal, only the lyrics of the song or text files are output via VIDEO OUT/RGB OUT, regardless of the display that is called up on the instrument. - Avoid looking at the television, video, or computer monitor for prolonged periods of time since doing so could damage your eyesight.
 Take frequent breaks and focus your eyes on distant objects to avoid eyestrain.